 Due to the variety in our program, the day-to-day life of a resident is fluid.
 To describe the learning experiences of a typical day provides a good general overview; however, so much of our training is dependent upon the program year and specific rotation - all representative of our robust learning environment.
 To learn more about our rotations, electives, didactics, research experience, and mentorship, continue reading.

 Elective rotations begin the second program year.
 Second year residents receive two elective months, and this increases in increments of two months for the remainder of residency.
-Most of our residents choose from the following electives: neuromuscular with EMG, EEG, neurodegenerative, movement disorders, neuro-radiology, neuropathology and neuro-oncology, headache, epilepsy clinic, stroke clinic, MS and neuro-immunology, sports neurology or sleep clinic.
-Elective rotations engender a less regimented schedule which results with more dedicated time to research and leadership activities.
+Most of our residents choose from the following electives: neuromuscular with EMG, EEG, neurodegenerative, movement disorders, neuro-radiology, neuropathology and neuro-oncology, headache, epilepsy, stroke, MS and neuro-immunology, sports neurology and sleep clinic.
+Elective rotations engender a less regimented schedule, which results in more dedicated time for research and leadership activities.

-Each resident is assigned a peer and faculty mentor with each fulfilling a crucial role during residency.
-The peer mentor, typically a senior resident, offers support and guidance to residents in their first year of the program.
-The faculty mentor is assigned from the first year and continues until the completion of residency where s/he monitors resident progress and offers constructive feedback to improve.
+Each resident is assigned a faculty mentor who fulfills a crucial role during residency.
+The faculty mentor is assigned from the first year and continues until the completion of residency where he or she monitors resident progress and offers constructive feedback to improve.
+Residents also choose a research mentor to offer guidance in the required research project in PGY2-4.
 Our Program Director and Department Chair maintain an open-door policy and always welcome resident concerns.

 Prospective Resident Recruitment

 Residents play a vital role in the selection of prospective residents.
 Each year, residents who are available have the option to join candidates for the pre-interview dinner and interview day lunch.
 Our program typically has great turn out to these events and we value the opportunity to share our knowledge and excitement about UK’s Neurology program.
 At the end of interview season, residents meet and discuss our impression of each candidate’s fit for our program.